LLNL/H5Z-ZFP/docs/interfaces.rst

 A/B are high/low 32-bit words of a double.

-Note that  the cd_values  used in the generic interface to  ``H5Pset_filter()`` are **not the same** cd_values ultimately stored  to the HDF5 dataset header for a compressed dataset.
-The  values are transformed in the set_local method to use ZFP's internal  routines for 'meta' and 'mode' data.
+Note that  the cd_values  used in the generic interface to  ``H5Pset_filter()`` are **not the same** cd_values ultimately stored  to the HDF5_ dataset header for a compressed dataset.
+The  values are transformed in the set_local method to use ZFP_'s internal  routines for 'meta' and 'mode' data.
 So, don't make the mistake of examining  the values you find in a file and think you can use those same  values, for example, in an invokation of h5repack.